Creamy Vegan Mayo! A fast and easy, low-fat recipe for homemade vegan mayonnaise (like Vegenaise)! Healthy, easy and flavorful!

 Here’s a simple easy recipe for vegan mayo that is made with low-fat, silken tofu.
 Creamy, flavorful and delicious it’s hard to believe it’s totally egg-free.
 Use this simple base for making your own versions, adding fresh herbs or spices to create different flavor profiles.

-Place the tofu, olive oil, salt and vinegar in the blender and blend until creamy and smooth, scraping down sides as needed.
+Place the silken tofu, olive oil, salt and vinegar in the blender and blend until creamy and smooth, scraping down sides as needed.

 Using vinegar helps extend the life of the vegan mayo and this can be stored for up to 2 weeks in the fridge.